Fort McCoy fire extinguished, operations conclude

 |0

-This work, Fort McCoy fire extinguished, operations conclude [Image 3 of 3], by SSG Ryan Rayno, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort McCoy fire extinguished, operations conclude, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT